dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 Loss function is defined in [Deep Learning book](https://www.deeplearningbook.org/contents/ml.html) as,

-> The function we want to minimize or maximize is called the objective function or criterion.
-When we are minimizing it, we may also call it the cost function, loss function, or error function.
+> <span class='purple'>The function we want to minimize or maximize is called the objective function or criterion.
+When we are minimizing it, we may also call it the cost function, loss function, or error function.</span>

 There are lot many loss functions.
 But, broadly we can classify loss functions into two categories.